cnartato/youtube-simple-bulk-publish-drafts/README.md

 ## Overview

 This is a simple script to automate publishing drafts in YouTube Studio.
 From https://www.youtube.com/my_videos, copy the contents of "code.js" and paste into browser Dev Console.
 It can also be executed by typing "javascript:" into the browser bar, and pasting the code afterwards.
-The script will recursively step through each draft on the page until it runs out
+The script will recursively step through each draft on the page until it runs out of drafts

 ## Config